 Most of these movies are action-packed and a thrill to watch.
 Some even border hilarious, having aged less gracefully than others thanks to their particular views on the future of technology and ethical hacking.

-As security professionals, we can at least be flattered that we’ve inspired so many movies over the past few decades.
+As security professionals, we can at least be flattered that we’ve inspired so many hacker films over the past few decades.

 1. The Matrix (1999)